Following the initial legitimate demands of the Syrian people, the conflict took on the regional and international dimensions of a long term conflict.

 The situation is different in each county.
-Turkey and Jordan organized the reception of refugees in camps near the Syrian border while in Lebanon, no census has been realized.
-But with the growing numbers of refugees, the Lebanese authorities have taken measures making it very difficult for Syrians to enter the country.
+Turkey and Jordan organized the reception of refugees in camps near the Syrian border** while in Lebanon, the growing numbers of refugees have led the Lebanese authorities to take measures making it very difficult for Syrians to enter the country.

-While Lebanon and Jordan apply a policy of reserve, Turkey has been very implicated in the Syrian crisis and applies an assertive policy.
+While Lebanon and Jordan apply a policy of reserve, Turkey has been very implicated in the Syrian crisis and assumes an assertive policy.

 Which countries support the regime of Bashar Al-Assad?

-Since the beginning of the revolution, Iran has given unfailing political, financial, diplomatic and military support to the regime because Tehran wants to avoid, at all costs, the establishment in Damascus of a Sunni government or any other force eventually backed by the Gulf oil-monarchies, particularly Saudi Arabia.
+Since the beginning of the revolution, Iran has given unfailing political, financial, diplomatic and military support to the regime because Tehran wants to avoid, at all costs, the establishment in Damascus of a Sunni government eventually backed by the Gulf oil-monarchies, particularly Saudi Arabia.

-The signature of the Iranian nuclear agreement on July 14, 2015 is important because all Washington’s efforts were concentrated on achieving this agreement which was a priority for Barack Obama.
+Originally an actor in the field, Iran has progressively become a diplomatic actor.
+The turning point was the signature of the Iranian nuclear agreement on July 14, 2015 is important because all Washington’s efforts were concentrated on achieving this agreement which was a priority for Barack Obama.
 Some observers believe that in August 2013 the American presidency renounced a possible intervention in Syria so as not to hinder the discussions with the Iranians.

 Which countries support the opposition?